Cairn Curran Reservoir has three designated swimming areas at Welshmans Reef (near Newstead), Tower Bay

 Minimum swimming proficiency required:

 Prohibitions including whether you can bring your dog:

 None stated on site except for a warning to not dive

 Shade available out of the water (in the picnic area, usually about 100 metres from the water)

 Sadly, the caravan park at Welshman's Reef is no longer operating.
-If you are staying overnight in the area, you can try
+If you want to stay overnight in the area near this swim, you can try